Food allergies and intolerances

 What is a food allergy?

-Allergies are due to an immune system response to a particular type of food.
+A food allergy is caused by an overreaction of the body's immune system to a protein in a food.
 There are cells underneath the lining of the skin, gut, lungs, nose and eyes called mast cells.
 These cells contain antibodies which act to detect allergens.
 When an allergen is detected, mast cells are triggered to release their contents (including histamine) into the tissues, causing an allergic reaction.

 Food allergies can develop at any age, and it is estimated that 1‐2% of Australians suffer some kind of food allergy.

 Food allergies are most common in young children, affecting an estimated 4‐6% of children between 0‐6 years.
-However, most food allergies affecting children are not severe and children will commonly grow out of them.
+However, food allergies affecting children are usually not severe and most children will grow out of them by age 10.

 Food intolerance